-We also visualized the noise channel to further analyze the effect of RC and robust control.
-The noise channel can be represented as a Pauli transfer matrix (PTM).
-Figures (d) and (f) of Fig.~\ref{fig:CNOT} are the circuit without twirling gates, and figures (e) and (g) are the result when RC is used.
-We also incorporated robust quantum control techniques in the two figures at the bottom.
-Since RC could eliminate all cross terms in the noise channel and convert it into a Pauli channel, the corresponding PTM is a diagonal matrix where all the diagonal elements are given by Eq.~\ref{eq:noisechannelexp}.
-It also shows that the circuits implemented with robust control pulses have diagonal elements in the PTM of the noise channel more toward 1, indicating the fidelity enhancement by the robust control pulses.
+We further analyzed the effects of RC and robust control by visualizing the noise channel as a Pauli transfer matrix (PTM).
+Figures (d) and (f) in Fig.\ref{fig:CNOT} represent the circuit without twirling gates, while figures (e) and (g) illustrate the results with RC applied.
+RC eliminates all cross terms in the noise channel, converting it into a Pauli channel.
+This is reflected in the PTM as a diagonal matrix, with diagonal elements defined by Eq.\ref{eq:noisechannelexp}.
+We also incorporated robust quantum control techniques in the two bottom figures.
+These show that circuits implemented with robust control pulses have PTM diagonal elements closer to 1, indicating enhanced fidelity due to the robust control pulses.

-In conclusion, we have extended the geometric framework of noisy quantum dynamics to the circuit level, where the error accumulation from noise maps to a trajectory in the error geometric space.
-This trajectory's length signifies the error magnitude.
-By incorporating random twirling gates, what was once a deterministic trajectory is reshaped into a random walk process, substantially diminishing the worst-case error.
-Additionally, by averaging multiple equivalent circuits, we can eradicate noise coherence in the channel, transforming it into a Pauli noise channel.
-The parameters of the noise channel can be extracted from the error distance of an individual quantum gate, also portrayed using geometric formalism.
-We numerically demonstrate that incorporating robust quantum control techniques can further augment the circuit fidelity through various circuit examples.
-The quantum compiling process may be further optimized from this geometric perspective, potentially exceeding the improvements yielded by randomized compiling.
+In conclusion, we have expanded the geometric framework of noisy quantum dynamics to the circuit level, mapping noise-induced error accumulation to a trajectory in QEED.
+This framework enables the optimization of quantum circuits for enhanced robustness.
+We demonstrated that integrating twirling gates transforms circuits into equivalents with different error susceptibilities, offering the potential for robustness optimization.
+Random twirling gates reshape the error trajectory into a random walk process, significantly reducing worst-case error.
+Averaging multiple equivalent circuits eliminates noise coherence in the channel, converting it into a Pauli noise channel.
+Parameters of this noise channel are determined from the error distance of individual quantum gates, also depicted using geometric formalism.
+Lastly, we showed that incorporating robust quantum control techniques further improves circuit fidelity, as illustrated through various circuit examples.